abroroo/foodcom_frontend/README.md

 The FoodCom website is designed to streamline the process of booking catering services, providing a user-friendly experience for clients and efficient management tools for FoodCom representatives.

-### Key Features

-- **Event Questionnaire**: Clients can book catering services through a detailed questionnaire.
-- **Personalized Requests**: Customize your event by selecting the type of event, number of guests, budget per person, venue, and additional items.
-- **Real-time Notifications**: A Telegram bot notifies FoodCom of new requests and allows for no-code management of website images.
-- **Secure Management**: Running on AWS LightSail for reliable and secure operations.

-## Technologies Used

-- **Frontend**: Built with Next.js for a fast, responsive, and dynamic user experience.
-- **Backend**: Powered by Django for robust and scalable server-side operations.
-- **Integration**: Telegram bot integration for real-time notifications and image management.

 ## How It Works

 1. **Select Event Details**: Begin by selecting the type of event you're hosting, the number of guests, and your preferred budget per person.